whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 ### Restore the IML Configuration

-1. When the initial installation is complete, stop the Manager for Lustre services on the host:
+1. When the initial installation is complete, stop the Intel® Manager for Lustre services on the host:

     ```bash
     chroma-config stop